Telegram-FOSS-Team/Telegram-FOSS/README.md

 This is an unofficial, FOSS friendly fork of the original [Telegram App for Android](https://github.com/DrKLO/Telegram).

+### Donations

+If you like the work I'm doing maintaining this FOSS friendly version of Telegram, please consider [buying me a beer](https://sinrega.org/?page_id=241).

 ### Versioning

 This repository contains tags to make tracking versions easier.